richthibault/richthibault.github.io/_posts/2019-12-6-Panic-Button-with-AWS-IoT-Lambda-Twilio-WhatsApp.md

 https://aws.amazon.com

 You’ll want to go ahead and put in your credit card in the billing section (My Account - Payment Methods).
 This may seem unnecessary given that AWS Lambda gives us 1 million free requests per month, which is about 999,999 more than I need.
 But I couldn’t get the button to activate until I set up a credit card in my account.
+(AWS does charge a minimal fee for having an active, connected IoT button.)

 Once the button shows up on your doorstep, then you can register it here: